24 rational curves on K3 surfaces: K3 surfaces with 24 smooth rational curves

 \begin{Fact} Assume that $d$ is even.
 Let $F$ denote a fibre and $N>d$.
 Then $H=NF+\frac d2 (P_0+P_1+P_2+P_3)$ is very ample. \end{Fact}

 Therefore, we obtain degree-$\tD$ models of $X_2$ for $\jD=d(2N-d)$ (and $d$ even) with 24 smooth rational curves of degree $d$ in characteristic $\neq 2$.

 \begin{rem} Assuming $X_2$ to arise from a rational elliptic surface with six fibres of type $\IK_2$, one can endow $X_2$ with two additional independent sections.
-This allows one to also realize polarizations $H^2\equiv d^2\mod 4d$. \end{rem}
+This also allows one to realize polarizations $H^2\equiv d^2\mod 4d$. \end{rem}